Aencor/wp_template/README.md

 **WORDPRESS CUSTOM THEME BOILERPLATE**

-This WP Theme Boilerplate works for beginning a new WP Site from scratch with some tools that you may find useful
+This WP Theme Boilerplate works for starting a new WP Site from scratch with some tools that you may find useful

 On the Plugins side you'll find :

 **ACF PRO**  [https://www.advancedcustomfields.com/pro/](https://www.advancedcustomfields.com/pro/)
 **WP ALL IN ONE MIGRATION WITH EXTENSIONS**
 **W3 TOTAL CACHE**
  **WEBP EXPRESS**
  **CONTACT FORM 7**
  **YOAST SEO**